Villy-P/TS-Chess/README.md

 // ["String1", "String2", "String3", "String4", "String5", "String6", "String7", "String8"]
 // We can call values by their index.
 // In TypeScript and JavaScript, arrays start at index 0.
-// Here is a visulaization:
+// Here is a visualization:

-// ["bannana", "squash", "carrot"]
+// ["banana", "squash", "carrot"]
 //     ^          ^          ^
 //   Index 0     Index 1    Index 2